parcelvalue/api/docs/Authentication.md

 The `JWT` will be constructed using the following data you should have been provided with (please check in the ParcelValue client area for the up to date information): `clientId`, `clientKey`, `serverKey`.

-For an example of generating a JWT in PHP please see the project [parcelvalue/api-client](https://github.com/parcelvalue/api-client)
+For an example of generating a JWT in PHP please see the project [ParcelValue API Client](https://github.com/parcelvalue/api-client)

 The JWT should be sent via a "`Bearer`" `Authorization` HTTP Header, like so:
 ```